H-SM/React-NATO/README.md

 ## About React Native

 React Native is a powerful JavaScript framework for building native mobile applications for iOS and Android using a single codebase.
 It's an excellent choice for developers looking to create cross-platform mobile apps with a focus on performance and user experience.
+You could visit the official docs for it -> [here](https://reactnative.dev/)

 ## Repository Contents